WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - heaptype_1 is NONE.
     - heaptype_2 matches the heap type ANY.
+    - heaptype_2 is not BOT.
   - Or:
     - heaptype_1 is NOFUNC.
     - heaptype_2 matches the heap type FUNC.
+    - heaptype_2 is not BOT.
   - Or:
     - heaptype_1 is NOEXN.
     - heaptype_2 matches the heap type EXN.
+    - heaptype_2 is not BOT.
   - Or:
     - heaptype_1 is NOEXTERN.
     - heaptype_2 matches the heap type EXTERN.
+    - heaptype_2 is not BOT.
   - Or:
     - heaptype_1 is BOT.